swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 /[a-z]{5,}/    // => Regex<[Substring]>     (lower-bounded count)
 ```

-However, this would cause an inconsistency between exact count quantification
+However, this would cause an inconsistency between exact-count quantification
 and bounded quantification.
 We believe that the proposed design will result in
 much less surprises as we associate the `{...}` quantifier syntax with `Array`.

+### `Never` as empty capture instead of `Void`

+TODO

 ## Future directions